 There are two caching plugins I recommend that work great with Thrive, though one is better than the other.

-WP Rocket - The Best Caching Plugin for Thrive Architect
+WP Rocket - Still a Great Caching Plugin for Thrive Architect

 You can install WP Rocket and it will right out of the box improve your website's performance and the performance of Thrive Architect.

 There are a few settings that I recommend you enable to ramp up the performance boosts even more.